Youmik1234/Elevate-Labs-Bank-Account-Simulation/README.md

-his project simulates a basic banking system using Java Object-Oriented Programming (OOP) principles.
+This project simulates a basic banking system using Java Object-Oriented Programming (OOP) principles.
 It allows users to perform core banking operations such as deposit, withdraw, check balance, and view transaction history.

 Features